 - In September 2009 we welcomed Ben from Tourdust – the cultural and adventure travel specialists – aboard Hjalmar Bjorge for a 4-night cruise.
 Read his independent review of his holiday here.

-Any single travellers considering one of our cruises might like to read an article by Joan Gross who holidayed with us in 2001.
+Any single travellers considering one of our cruises might like to read an article by Paul who holidayed with us in 2015.
 Lots of our guests are “singles” so don’t worry about feeling left out – you won’t be.
-Joan describes how much she enjoyed the cruise and made new friends – one of whom turned out to live only an hour away from her home!
 As long as you are prepared to share a cabin with another (same sex) guest you’ll fit right in onboard.
-Read Joan’s article here.
+Read Paul’s article here.

 The following news item was a trip report and review penned by guests Sian Thomas and Carolyn Taylor;